Sony A77 vs A7R III

-The Sony Alpha SLT-A77 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in August 2011 and October 2017.
+The Sony Alpha SLT-A77 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in August 2011 and October 2017.
 The A77 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (A77) and a full frame sensor.
-The A77 has a resolution of 24 megapixel, whereas the A7R III provides 42.2 MP.
+The cameras are based on an APS-C (A77) and a full frame (A7R III) sensor.
+The A77 has a resolution of 24 megapixels, whereas the A7R III provides 42.2 MP.

-An illustration of the physical size and weight of the Sony A77 and the Sony A7R III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Sony A77 and the Sony A7R III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A77 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (18 percent) than the Sony A77.
 Moreover, the A7R III is markedly lighter (11 percent) than the A77.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.